-Although we usually think of cataracts as affecting elderly people, they also may be found in infants and young children, and are sometimes present at birth (congenital).
-While rare, congenital cataracts are nonetheless a leading cause of visual loss and blindness in children.
+Although we usually think of cataracts as affecting elderly people, they also can affect infants and young children.
+Sometimes, they may be present at birth (congenital).
+While rare, congenital cataracts are a leading cause of visual loss and blindness in children.

-pediatric ophthalmologists recommend that this procedure be performed during the first month of life.
+pediatric ophthalmologists recommend that this procedure be performed during the first month after birth.
 After the clouded lens is removed, the baby must be fitted with a contact lens or with an eyeglass correction.
-At the age of about one year, the placement of a lens within the eye is recommended.
-In addition, visual rehabilitation of the affected eye will almost always involve use of a patch until the child's eyes are fully mature (at age ten or older).
+At the age of about two years, the placement of a lens implant within the eye is recommended.
+In addition, visual rehabilitation of the affected eye will almost always involve using a patch on the opposite eye until the child's eyes are fully mature (at about age 10 years).

-In most cases, the cause of cataracts in infants cannot be determined.
-Cataracts may be attributed to a tendency inherited from parents; they may result from trauma to the eye; or they may occur as a result of viral infections such as German measles and chickenpox or an infection from other microorganisms, such as those that cause
+In many cases, the cause of cataracts in infants cannot be determined.
+Cataracts may be blamed on a tendency to inherit them from parents; they may result from trauma or injury to the eye; or they may occur as a result of viral infections such as German measles and chickenpox or an infection from other microorganisms, such as those that cause

 What to know if you're pregnant

 To protect an unborn child from cataracts and from other serious disorders, take care to avoid unnecessary exposure to infectious diseases if you're pregnant.
 In addition, as a precaution against toxoplasmosis (a disease caused by parasites), avoid handling cat litter or eating raw meat, both of which may contain the organism that causes this disease.